 The Weston, Worle & Villages Locality (in Bristol, North Somerset and South Gloucestershire (BNSSG) ICS) has some of the most deprived areas in England.
 Men who live in the more deprived areas are likely to die 7.5 years earlier than their counterparts from less deprived areas.
 For women this equates to 6.7 years.
 Overall, people living in those areas are not only, on average, more likely to die earlier, but also have 10 fewer years of good health than those living elsewhere in the region.
 CVD Prevent states 21.7% of patients (with diagnosed CVD in the catchment of the Pier Health Group Primary Care Network (PCN)) are treated to target: 78.3% of patients are therefore not optimised.

-This project aims to reduce the cardiovascular risk of patients in two GP surgeries in the most deprived communities within the PCN through the use of a community health and wellbeing worker approach and lipids optimisation.
-Patients who have raised cholesterol but are not currently on optimal medication, including inclisiran and bempedoic acid in line with NICE guidance, will be identified and reviewed to optimise their treatment and reduce their cholesterol levels.
+This project aimed to reduce the cardiovascular risk of patients in two GP surgeries in the most deprived communities within the PCN through the use of a community health and wellbeing worker approach and lipids optimisation.
+Patients who have raised cholesterol but were not on optimal medication, including inclisiran and bempedoic acid in line with NICE guidance, were identified and reviewed to optimise their treatment and reduce their cholesterol levels.

 The innovative community health and wellbeing worker approach sees the role as the ‘eyes and ears’ of primary care within the community.
 Based on the Brazilian Family Health Strategy, and trialled by Westminster City Council in England, they are lay members of the community who are trained, paid and integrated into the GP practice that proactively and regularly: